Executive Director, Talloires Network

 Program Manager, Youth Economic Participation Initiative

 Amy Newcomb Rowe joined the Talloires Network as Program Manager for the Youth Economic Participation Initiative in November 2012.
 She received her MA in Anthropology of Development from the School of Oriental and African Studies at the University of London.
 Prior to graduate school, Amy worked with the US Department of State in Nicosia, Cyprus and Amman, Jordan.
-Before joining Talloires, Amy worked with the John D. Gerhart Center for Philanthropy and Civic Engagement at the University in Cairo, Egypt.
-Her research interests include middle east anthropology, gender and development, social justice philanthropy, service learning and civil society.
-At the present time, she is based in Boston and enjoys photography.
+Before joining Talloires, Amy worked with the John D. Gerhart Center for Philanthropy and Civic Engagement at the American University in Cairo, Egypt.
+Her research interests include Middle East anthropology, gender and development, social justice philanthropy, service learning and civil society.

 Budget and Program Coordinator, Youth Economic Participation Initiative